pnp/PnP/Solutions/Provisioning.UX.App/readme.md

 This solution shows following capabilities
 - Self service UI to request site collections
-- Request are processed asynchronously using a remote timer job pattern
+- Request are processed asynchronously using the remote timer job pattern
 - New site collection creation to Office 365
 - New site collection creation in SharePoint on-premises build
 - Apply a configuration template to existing site using xml based definition